Foundations

 My kitchen was the early focus in creating natural cleaners and wood oils.
 When you live in major cities you’re always thinking about clean, or how to find it.
 Seeing so much greenwashing in products claiming to be green that contained really hazardous, non-biodegradable ingredients both shocked and disappointed me.
 What’s a gal to do but make and share simple, effective solutions with friends.
 20 years later I’ve never looked back, saving money and plastic from ever making it to the landfill.

 It can’t be understated how practical wood cutting boards are.
 They can be cleaned, honed and conditioned so easily, and they’re beautiful to look at.
 Making my own blend of oils and waxes for my boards and butcher block top is supremely satisfying.
 And while liquid soap is convenient, I’d argue it’s no more convenient than a simple, sculptural bar of soap in a dish.
 Later when I lived in Airbnb after moving to the San Francisco and then again when I moved back to NYC while freelancing, you look at personal products very differently.
 Bringing around a beautiful bar of soap is much lighter, doesn’t leak and takes up virtually no space.
 But loving handmade soap is one thing, making it is absolute magic.
-The moment oils and alkali saponify to make soap was electric for me.
+The first moment I experienced oils and alkali saponifying to make soap it was electric for me.
 I was absolutely besotted by it.
 Unmolding soap has the same level of excitement as fishing out a garment or skein from a dye pot or cracking open the kiln to peek at a vitrified piece of art.
 For me creating is one part science : one part art; and that is my achilles heel.
 I can be lost for days.

 …the advantage of being a designer is the ability adapt and change course.